krmanik/Anki-xiehanzi/README.md

  #### Does it work offline?
  No, It will not work offline.
- Reason, file size is very high.
-For total approx. 9000 characters size is approx. 30 mb.
  But It can be made offline.
+Check this [Load local data into ankidroid using localhost](https://github.com/infinyte7/Anki-xiehanzi/blob/master/Load%20hanzi%20data%20offline.md).

  #### Characters are not loading or showing?
  It may be due to slow internet.
 Wait for seconds to load the characters data.